nihalsheikh/create.deploy.react.app/README.md

 7. configure vite.config.js file, in this file add this cmd after plugins: <br>
 `base: '/<github_repository_name>'`

-8. configue package.json file, in this fiel add this cmds in script:<br>
+8. configue package.json file, in this file, add this cmds in scripts:<br>
 `"deploy": "gh-pages -d dist"`
 <br><br>
 save all the files<br><br>